MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 codePush.getPendingPackage(onSuccess, onError?);
 ```

 Gets the metadata for the currently pending update (if one exists).
 An update is considered "pending" if it's been downloaded and installed, but hasn't been applied yet via an app restart.
 An update could only ever be in this state if   `InstallMode.ON_NEXT_RESTART` or `InstallMode.ON_NEXT_RESUME` were specified upon calling `sync` or `LocalPackage.install`, and the app hasn't yet been restarted or resumed (respectively).
-This method can be useful if you want to determine whether there's a pending update and then prompt the user if they want to restart immediately (via `codePush.restartApplication`) in order to apply it.
+This method can be useful if you want to determine whether there's a pending update and then prompt the user if they want to restart immediately (via `codePush.restartApplication`) to apply it.

 When the update retrieval completes, it will trigger the `onSuccess` callback with one of two possible values:
 1. `null` if the app doesn't currently have a pending update (e.g. the app is already running the latest available version).